fmarquezg/fmarquezg.github.io/_posts/2019-12-09-Rideshare_in_ATX.md

 	<figcaption> Crimes </figcaption>
 </figure>

 The conclusion is consistent, no evidence to suggest a change in DWI counts.
+The probability of observing an effect similar to the one observed by chance based on the *pre* data data is 34%.

 <figure>
 	<a href="/images/ridesharing_post/weekly_causal_impact.png"><img src="/images/ridesharing_post/daily_causal_impact.png"></a>